-In this blog we are going to have a more detailed look at the world wide’s energy mix, looking closely at the shares of each source contributing to the overall supply of energy, the primary usage by sector of each origin, and the distribution of the global electricity mix.
+In this blog we are going to have a more detailed look at the world wide’s renewable energy mix, looking closely at the shares of each source contributing to the overall supply of energy, the primary usage by sector of each origin, and the distribution of the global electricity mix.

 Before getting into details, we will see that the overall composition is still very coal and oil heavy, with renewable energy sources only contributing a minority to satisfy global demand.
 However, the demand-supply balance has the power to change that in the long run, unlike over-ambitious government targets that are confident in our ability to increase the share of renewables and clean energies drastically within the upcoming years.
 Nevertheless, each individual has the power to contribute their share to this positive development by changing today to a green energy supplier and follow Electrifying’s footsteps.